Neural Eigenfunctions Are Structured Representation Learners: Conclusion

 \section{Conclusion}

 In this paper, we formulate unsupervised representation learning as training neural networks to approximate the principal eigenfunctions of a pre-defined kernel.
 Our learned representations is structured---features with smaller indices contain more critical information.
 This is a key advantage that distinguishes our work from existing self-supervised learning methods.
 We provide strong empirical evidence of the effectiveness of our structured representations on large-scale benchmarks.
-We hope Neural Eigenmap could further bridge the gap between theoretical and practical developments in representation learning.
 Future directions may include designing suitable kernels for other data modalities such as video, image-text pairs, and point clouds.
-Better utilization of fine-grained structures of the learned representations is also worth investigating.